-Developments with a marine component or implication along the Clyde provided the proposed development is consistent with Scotland's National Marine Plan and the emerging Regional Marine Plan for Clyde Marine Region will be supported.
+Developments with a marine component or implication along the Clyde, provided the proposed development is consistent with Scotland's National Marine Plan and the emerging Regional Marine Plan for Clyde Marine Region, will be supported.

-All marine proposals should identify environmental impacts and mitigate against these to ensure there are not any unacceptable adverse impacts.
+All marine proposals require to identify environmental impacts and mitigate against these to ensure there are no unacceptable adverse impacts.